azat-co/practicalnode/chapter16/chapter16.md

   }'
 ```

-The new items can be observed via an HTTP interface by making another GET request... or in web console in DynamoDB dashboard as shown below in Figure 16-2:
+The new items can be observed via an HTTP interface by making another GET request... or in the AWS web console in DynamoDB dashboard as shown below in Figure 16-2:

 ![](media/serverless-db.png)
-***Figure 16-2.** Verifying newly created in the messages table DB records by looking at the AWS web console's DynamoDB dashboard*
+***Figure 16-2.** Verifying newly created DB records in the `messages` table by looking at the AWS web console's DynamoDB dashboard*

-Yet another option to play with your new REST API resource.
-A very popular GUI app for making HTTP requests called Postman.
+You have yet another option to play with your newly created serverless REST API resource: a very popular GUI app for making HTTP requests called Postman.
 Here's how the POST request looks like in Postman.
-Remember to select POST, Raw and JSON (application/json):
+Remember to select POST, Raw, and JSON (`application/json`):

 ![](media/serverless-postman.png)
-***Figure 16-3.** Using Postman to validate the REST API endpoint to AWS Lambda which creates a DB record*
+***Figure 16-3.** Using Postman to validate the REST API endpoint to AWS Lambda, which creates a DB record*

-To delete an item with DELETE HTTP request method, the payload must have a `Key` field of that record which we want to delete.
+To delete an item with the DELETE HTTP request method, the payload must have a `Key` field of that record that we want to delete.
 For example:

 ```json
 {